WordPress/gutenberg/docs/attribute-matchers.md

 ### `query`

 Use `query` to extract an array of values from markup.
-Entries of the array are determined by the selector argument, where each matched element within the block will have an entry structured corresponding to the second argument, an object of attribute matchers.
+Entries of the array are determined by the selector argument, where each matched element within the block will have an entry structured corresponding to the second argument, an object of attribute sources.

 _Example_: Extract `src` and `alt` from each image element in the block's markup.